 To file an external clinical appeal, the practitioner appealing on his/her own behalf must complete a New York State External Appeal Application with the New York State Department of Financial Services (DFS) within 60 days of the date of the final adverse determination.

 The member and member's designee (including the provider in the capacity of the member's designee) may submit the same form within 4 months of the final adverse determination.
 If the member files on their own behalf, signed applications authorizing the release of medical records must also be sent to DFS along with the application.
 (Note: Application fees are waived for Medicaid members.)

 An external appeal must be submittedwithin the applicable time frame upon receipt of the final adverse determination of the first level appeal, regardless of whether or not a second level appeal is requested.If a member chooses to request a second level internal appeal, the time may expire for the member to request an external appeal.

 DFS screens applications and assigns eligible appeals to state-certified external appeals agents.
 DFS then notifies both the filer and EmblemHealth whether the request is eligible for appeal, provides explanation thereof, and sends a copy of the signed release form.

-For urgent medical circumstances, an expedited review may be requested which renders a decision within three days.
+For urgent medical circumstances, an expedited review may be requested which renders a decision within 3 days.
 For standard cases, a determination is made within 30 days from receipt of the member's request, in accordance with the commissioner's instructions.
-The external appeal agent shall have the opportunity to request additional information from the member, practitioner and EmblemHealth within the 30-day period, in which case the agent shall have up to five additional business days to make a determination.
+The external appeal agent shall have the opportunity to request additional information from the member, practitioner, and EmblemHealth within the 30-day period, in which case the agent shall have up to 5 additional business days to make a determination.